Black Forest Railway (Württemberg)

 The Black Forest Railway (German: Schwarzwaldbahn)—also known as the Württembergische Schwarzwaldbahn ("Württemberg Black Forest Railway") to distinguish it from the railway of the same name in Baden—is a railway line in southern Germany from Stuttgart to Calw, passing through the foothills of the Black Forest, that was opened in stages between 1868 and 1872.

 The Stuttgart–Weil der Stadt section was electrified in the 1930s and has been operated as part of the Stuttgart S-Bahn network since 1978.

 The section from Weil der Stadt to Calw was closed to passenger services in 1983 and goods traffic ceased in 1988.
-It is to be reactivated and operated again as the Hermann-Hesse-Bahn from December 2020.
+This section has been reactivated as the SWEG Hermann-Hesse-Bahn from 1 February 2026.
+This train currently runs from Calw to Weil der Stadt, with plans to extend services to Renningen in the summer after infrastructural improvements.